 Dhaka is a small city with lots of people and traffic!
 A city of busy people who work hard to survive.
-So, from any place the distance is not very long but for the traffic vehicles charge a lot.
+So, from any place, the distance is not very long but for the traffic, vehicles charge a lot.
 Better you bargain and fix the amount between 350 to 400 taka from anywhere inside Dhaka to the airport.
 Mohammad left and we started walking towards the Mirpur 10 circle.
 I live in Mirpur and that was a working day!
 Taking a bus could be a bad idea during that time.
-So keeping that in our mind, Urs and me taken a rickshaw from Mirpur circle 10 to Shamoli bus stand that costs 100 taka.
-The reason behind taking a rickshaw was to avoid traffic, reach early to the places and come back home by 5PM.
-Urs had his flight on 10 PM in the evening and we both can’t afford to miss that in anyway.
+So keeping that in our mind, Urs and I have taken a rickshaw from Mirpur circle 10 to the Shamoli bus stand that costs 100 takas.
+The reason behind taking a rickshaw was to avoid traffic, reach early to the places and come back home by 5 PM.
+Urs had his flight at 10 PM and we both can’t afford to miss that in any way.

-We reached to Shamoli bridge within 25-minute because the rickshaw puller took short cut to the destination.
-We crossed the bridge and take another rickshaw to Dhanmondi 27 that costs 60 taka.
-Though Urs is not a book lover but I wanted him to see Bengal Boi, a hub of creative people, writers and publishers.
-Also, I badly needed to use the washroom, so we stopped there for 10 minutes and then walked towards Meena Bazar.Those who already knows Urs, they can understand that he needs to drink a lot of Cocacola and for that we went to meena bazar.
-After getting his coke we crossed the road and take another rickshaw to New Market that cost 60 taka again.
-On our way to the new market we found a lot of people, traffic, street shops that has given him a general impression about Dhaka city.
+We reached Shamoli bridge within 25-minute because the rickshaw puller took short cut to the destination.
+We crossed the bridge and take another rickshaw to Dhanmondi 27 that costs 60 takas.
+Though Urs is not a book lover I wanted him to see Bengal Boi, a hub of creative people, writers, and publishers.
+Also, I badly needed to use the washroom, so we stopped there for 10 minutes and then walked towards Meena Bazar.Those who already know Urs, can understand that he needs to drink a lot of Cocacola and for that, we went to Meena Bazar.
+After getting his coke we crossed the road and take another rickshaw to New Market that cost 60 takas again.
+On our way to the new market, we found a lot of people, traffic, street shops that have given him a general impression of Dhaka city.